Skip to main content

 ArgoBox OS is live.
 Deployed to CF Pages at argobox-os.pages.dev/os.
 A full KDE Plasma-like desktop interface running in the browser with 31 container apps listed in the Start Menu.

 This is the thing I've been building toward.
 A web-based operating system that fronts my entire homelab.
 Click Jellyfin, it loads in an iframe.
 Click Sonarr, same thing.
-Click Grafana, terminal, file manager — all proxied through Cloudflare tunnels to containers running on argobox-lite at 10.0.0.199.
+Click Grafana, terminal, file manager: all proxied through Cloudflare tunnels to containers on the private lab network.

 The User Management API